KurtPreston/dotfiles/README.md

 - Back up any existing configuration files
 - Install shared aliases

+## Local overrides

+Any config you don't want stored in the repo, such as environment variables or local aliases can be put in a file `~/.localrc`.

 ## Adding Aliases

 Add your aliases to `shared/aliases`.
 This file is sourced by all shells, so you can write aliases that work across bash, zsh, and fish.